 Wood products of the managed forest are numerous.
-They may include posts, pulpwood, chip-n-saw, sawtimber, veneer and poles-all from one managed area.
-The form that the final raw wood product takes depends on the landowners financial status, market demands, quality of standing trees, species planted and risks-all relating to how long the landowner decides to invest in the crop.
+They may include posts, pulpwood, chip-n-saw, sawtimber, veneer and poles -- all from one managed area.
+The form that the final raw wood product takes depends on the landowners financial status, market demands, quality of standing trees, species planted and risks -- all relating to how long the landowner decides to invest in the crop.
 The variety of wood products as well as the numerous "non-wood" products that are generated from the managed forest make blanket production projections virtually impossible and economic analyses complex.
 Even with the assistance of professional foresters economic predictions regarding forestry investments may be no more than educated guesses.
 The landowner should keep this in mind when comparing returns from forestry investments to annual crops.

 It stands to reason if the pulp and paper mills are located in the northern and western regions of Florida the northern regions of Florida will have the best marketing opportunities.
-If projections about increasing fiber demands are valid, and if Florida continues to lose commercial forest land to other uses, forestry investments in north Florida may show higher profits from better markets.
+If projections about increasing fiber demands are valid, and if Florida continues to lose 600,000 acres of commercial forest land as it did between 1970 and 1980, then forestry investments in north Florida may show higher profits from better markets.